Thu, Aug 23 2018 - Mason Mill Park Sunset Hike via new PATH Trails and old Creekside Favorites (View Original Event Details)

 Another adventurous part of the evening was fording South Peachtree Creek over to Ira Melton Park and back via the massive stepping stones and gated stairs that adjoin the historic Decatur Waterworks ruins.
 Just upstream of the far side of the main creek we had a good view of its confluence with Burnt Fork Creek.

-After hiking from Mason Mill to Emory's Candler Lake at Lullwater Park via the new creekside connector trail (under Clairmont Rd) we were almost surely the first hiking group ever to traverse the high new boardwalk between the the lake at "Clairmont Place"
+After hiking from Mason Mill to Emory's Candler Lake at Lullwater Park via the new creekside connector trail (under Clairmont Rd) we were almost surely the first hiking group ever to traverse the high new boardwalk between the the lake at "Clairmont Place" and the creek.
+Nearing its final stages of construction, this massive new PATH boardwalk will likely will be officially opened this fall as a key component of that very nice new trail.

 As twilight set in we had fine views of the almost-full gibbous moon in the eastern sky and a colorful sunset in the west (~8:15 PM).
 Seven of us enjoyed extending the hike a bit by hiking together in the darkening twilight through dense foliage in a hairpin "lollypop loop trail" where South Peachtree Creek abruptly reverses directions.